gingerBill/iridis-colour-scheme/README.md

 # Iridis Colour Scheme

 Iridis is a colour scheme for use with Sublime Text and Textmate.
-It is developed for working with Go, C++, HTML, and CSS/SASS.
+It is developed for working with Go, C++, JSON, HTML, and CSS/SASS.

-I use Iridis with the [SpaceGray Eighties Theme][1].
+I use Iridis with the [SpaceGray Themes][1].

 ## Installation